 In December 2011, our distribution and supply business in Albania was negatively affected by the adverse decision of the Albanian regulator regarding various issues of the energy sector regulatory framework (principally relating to tariffs, retail prices and regulated wholesale electricity prices).
-Although we have been taking legal and business steps aimed at minimizing the impact of this decision as well as improving the future regulatory environment for our business in Albania, the situation further escalated in the course of 2012, resulting in significant deterioration of our Albanian subsidiary's (CEZ Shpërndarje Sh. a.) financial and cash-flow position, subsequent removal of electricity distribution and retail public supply licenses of CEZ Shpërndarje Sh.a. by the Albanian energy regulator in January

-2013 and further resulting in ČEZ officially informing the Albanian Government about its intention to initiate international investment arbitration against the Republic of Albania.
+Although we have been taking legal and business steps aimed at minimizing the impact of this decision as well as improving the future regulatory environment for our business in Albania, the situation further escalated in the course of 2012, resulting in significant deterioration of our Albanian subsidiary's (CEZ Shpërndarje Sh. a.) financial and cashflow position, subsequent removal of electricity distribution and retail public supply licenses of CEZ Shpërndarje Sh.a. by the Albanian energy regulator in January 2013 and further resulting in ČEZ initiating in May 2013 the international investment arbitration against the Republic of Albania.
 Although ČEZ intends to claim compensation for damages incurred in this regard, we cannot give any assurance that we would be able to recover our investment in our business in Albania.
 Consequently, the developments could have a material adverse effect on our business, results of operations and financial condition.
-For more detailed information on the situation concerning our investment in Albania, please see "Description of the Issuer-Legal Proceedings- Legal Proceedings - Local Court and Related Proceedings in Albania".
+For more detailed information on the situation concerning our investment in Albania, please see "Description of the Issuer-Legal Proceedings-Legal Proceedings - Local Court and Related Proceedings in Albania".